ozx1812/CAT-DOG-Identification/Readme.md

     For example, you can randomly rotate, mirror, scale, and/or crop your images during training.
     This will help your network generalize as it's seeing the same images but in different locations, with different sizes, in different orientations, etc.

+# building our own model
+    32 -batch size, 150528 -features
+    so we can build our model for this like below but it requires a huge amount of memory for training and testing more than 25GB RAM required.
+    as we don't have that huge specification of hardware we will use pretrained model as discusse above.